Should we repeal ObamaCare? Should we defund ObamaCare? How would repealing ObamaCare or defunding ObamaCare affect the country?

 ObamaCare Congress: Government Shutdown over House Budget

-The house republicans have shut down the Government by refusing to pass the budget unless it contained measures to defund and repeal aspects of the Affordable Care Act.
+In 2013 house republicans shut down the Government by refusing to pass the budget, unless it contained measures to defund and repeal aspects of the Affordable Care Act.

-Today you have a ton of new rights, and even more are coming in 2014.
+- Today you have a ton of new rights, and even more are coming in down the road.
 The truth is for 85% or so Americans nothing the only thing happening over the next year is you are getting more benefits, rights and protections.

 Read this article from CNN to get a better understanding on the Government shutdown.